 - No open containers or drinks containing alcohol

-Some families will bring their lunches and drinks but spend money on snacks which I think is a good strategy since there’s more people in their party.
-If it’s just two of you, I’d just enjoy the food the theme parks have to offer.
+Some families will bring their lunches and drinks but spend money on snacks which I think is a good strategy since there are more people in their party.
+If it were just two of you, I’d just enjoy the food the theme parks have to offer.

 When looking at the cost of Universal Studios Orlando, you need to budget a little extra money for random spending.
 In most cases, this budget will be used for merchandise.
 Theme parks have a lot of merchandise for you to choose from but generally speaking, adults don’t typically buy anything.
 That said, it’s still an important thing to factor in, just in case.